EARL146/EARL146/README.md

 Hi, I'm **Earl**, a college student from the Philippines with a passion for building web applications and learning new technologies.

 - 🏍️ Currently developing **MotoFix**
-- 💻 Interested in Full Stack Development
+- 💻 Full Stack Development
 - 🤖 Exploring AI-powered applications
 - 🔐 Learning Cybersecurity
-- 🌱 Improving Backend Development Skills
+- 💻 Improving Backend Development Skills
 - 🎯 Goal: Build software that solves real-world problems
 - 💼 Freelance Services